e-nikolov/thesis/notion/05-implementation.md

 This allows us to quickly make changes to the NixOS configuration, deploy it via Colmena and once we are satisfied with it, we can choose to rebuild the image so that new machines get provisioned with all of our changes baked in.

 ## Runtime execution
 We have identified the tools we will use to deploy \gls{e3} and how the host machines will communicate.
 What remains is to determine how to run a joint computation on the hosts.
-When running such an experiment, It would be desirable to be able to iterate quickly.
+When running such an experiment, it would be desirable to be able to iterate quickly.
 Colmena can be used to deploy a new version of the whole operating system, but it would be unnecessary to rebuild all dependencies every time we want to run a command.
-Therefore we decided to use two additional tools
+Therefore we decided to use two additional tools:

 - *prsync* - a variant of the popular *rsync* utility that can additively sync the contents of a directory to multiple remote hosts
 - *pssh* - a tool for executing an ssh command on many hosts in parallel